IDEA4RC/idea4rc-helm-capsule/README.md

 The current chart reflects the following structure:
   - Chart.yaml - Helm file that specifies the chart version and its dependiencies
   - values.yaml - the main config file for tha chart, where most of the configuration variables that are of interest to the users are found
-  - templates - contains a number of Helm templates that are leveraged to create the capsule environment, for eg.: the Istio gateway, SSL certificate generation, etc.
+  - templates - contains a number of Helm templates that are leveraged to create the Capsule environment, for eg.: the Istio gateway, SSL certificate generation, etc.
-  - charts - contains all the different components that compose the capsule as indicated in the "Capsule components" section above, delivered as sub-charts
+  - charts - contains all the different components that compose the Capsule as indicated in the "Capsule components" section above, delivered as sub-charts

 ## Sub-Charts
 In the current release of this chart, each sub-chart can be deployed indipendently from the main one.
 In fact, each of the charts have their own ```Chart.yaml``` and ```values.yaml``` files.
 Should the user whish to deploy a single component among those that are packaged as sub-charts, it would be enough to change directory to the correct path, customize the relative ```values.yaml``` file - if necessary - and run the helm install command.

 Components might or might not expect other instances to be available, so bear that in mind when deploying.
-The following capsule components are currently served as sub-charts:
+The following Capsule components are currently served as sub-charts:
 - ETL (FHIR)
 - Feasibility Cohort Builder Query Executor
 - custom HAPI FHIR server